codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 In the request body, use the `postAsDraft` flag to define whether the expense should be posted in its draft or final state.
 When set to `true`, the expense is posted as a draft.

+### Billable expenses
+By marking an expenses as billable (`invoiceTo`), businesses can easily identify and allocate costs to specific customers or projects.
+This feature simplifies the process of invoicing clients for reimbursable expenses.

 ### Multicurrency expense transactions

 Sync for Expenses validates each expense transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
 You can read more about [expenses in foreign currency](/expenses/fx-management) and platform support for different transaction types.